oracle-livelabs/oml/oml-fun-on-adb/omlr/omlr.md

 ![The figure shows the shape, columns, and few rows of table IRIS.](images/shape-iris.png)

-## Task 3: Create a Proxy Object For a Database Object
+## Task 3: Create a Proxy Object for a Database Object

 Use the `ore.sync` function to create an `ore.frame` object named `DEMO` as a proxy for a database table or view.
 The argument query uses an optional named character vector specifying queries to use for `ore.frame` object creation.